ChengF-Lab/COAC/README.md

       FeatureGen ToFeature   InputFile OutputFile AverageCorrelation AverageComponentRatio

  ToFeature is the keyword, InputFile is the filename of Cluster commond generated file.
-OutputFile is output file name.
+OutputFile is output file name for features record.
 AverageCorrelation is a numeric indicate the threshold of Average correlation and AverageComponentRatio is a  numeric indicate the threshold of Average Component Ratio.

+      FeatureGen Decipher FeatureFile   InputFile OutputFile